Education in HONG KONG

 Admission to these schools is extremely competitive, with many middle-class Hong Kong families vying for places for their children alongside expatriates, and there are often long waiting lists.
 Applications for entry are submitted a year before pupils are due to start school.
 For some schools a substantial refundable deposit or ‘reservation fee’ is required, possibly as much as half the annual tuition fee, or even a smaller non-refundable fee.

-The annual fees can be high, and there has been controversy amongst parents of children at international schools in Hong Kong over recent increases in fees, which for 2015/16 averaged almost 6 per cent and as much as 11 per cent in a few cases.
+The annual fees can be high, and there has been controversy amongst parents of children at international schools in Hong Kong over recent increases in fees, averaging as much as 11 per cent in a few cases.

 Although international schools are autonomous and have complete control over curriculum and admission criteria, they are required to seek approval from the EDB for increases in tuition fees.
 They can, however, levy their own reservation charges and issue debentures without government approval.